 Read More: 20 Best Things To Do in Puerto Rico

-Located just off the coast of Honduras, the Caribbean island of Roatan might be a bit off the beaten path among other Caribbean islands, but don’t let that fool you: this lush island fringed with reefs is a true hidden gem, the ultimate laid-back island for travelers looking to escape.
+Located just off the coast of Central America, Honduras’ Caribbean islands like Roatan might be a bit off the beaten path among other Caribbean islands.
+Don’t let that fool you: the lush island of Roatan is fringed with reefs and is a true hidden gem, the ultimate laid-back island for travelers looking to escape.

 While you’ll love stunning beach destinations on Roatan, like West Bay Beach with its range of cafes, restaurants, and shops just across the sand, the reefs surrounding the island are the true highlight for many travelers.

 Not into diving or snorkeling?
 There’s still so much to enjoy on Roatan.
 From jungle to explore, the picturesque accommodations on Sandy Bay, or the untouched and undeveloped beaches of the island’s East End, you’ll find plenty to do.

 You won’t find monstrous resort properties taking up the best beaches in Roatan like you will in many more touristed Caribbean destinations.
 Here you’ll find a great range of rustic beachfront hotels that evoke the Caribbean of years ago, with a handful of more upscale properties for travelers looking for a touch of luxury while enjoying the laid-back feel of the island.

 Opening in the summer of 2023, the Kimpton Grand Roatan Resort & Spa will be a new highlight for this hidden Caribbean gem.
 The property will feature 126 guest rooms, including a modern main building, beachfront condos, and even tree-top junior suites.